Francescabazzo/docsify-this-one-page-article/home.md

 the HTTP response is:
 ![Figure 6](images/ch3-2.jpg)

-From this error message, it is obvious that the database behind the shop is a SQLITE database.
+From this error message, it is obvious that the database behind the shop is a **SQLITE database**.

 At this point, I visited the SQLITE website to learn more about the schema of the SQLITE database and I found out that the schema is stored in a system table called sqlite_master.